The Case For FX

 Foreign Exchange Risks

-1. A set of FX positions does not guarantee any cash flow such as a coupon or a dividend even if the existence of a yield differential between currencies opens the possibility to earn an incremental carry and implement a yield-enhancing strategy.
+1. A set of FX positions does not guarantee a cash flow such as a coupon or a dividend even if the existence of a yield differential between currencies opens the possibility to earn an incremental carry and implement yield-enhancing strategies.

 2. As with all investments and similarly to stocks or high yield bonds, holding foreign currencies may translate into capital losses.